 - 1. A statement stamped overdue will be issued to the debtor within the first week of each month. - 2.
 If payment is not received and the debtor falls into 60 days outstanding, an appropriate Shire officer will make contact via phone or email.
 Details of the follow up will to be recorded in the Debt Collection Register. - 3.
 Follow up of debtors via phone or email will continue by an appropriate Shire officer monthly until payment is made in full unless regular payments of an acceptable level are being reliably made.
 Details of the follow up or regularity of payments are to be noted on the Debt Collection Register. - 4.
+Interest will be added to all accounts outstanding after 30 days at a rate set each financial year by Council. - 5.
 Any debtor that has an amount outstanding in excess of 90 days where no regular payments are being made will be handed over to the Manager Finance and Corporate Services for recovery actions.
 The Manager & Finance and Corporate Services will contact the debtor and may offer to make a formal payment arrangement that will ensure the debt is cleared within a reasonable timeframe up to a maximum of 12 months.
-Any such arrangement must be noted on the Debt Collection Register and on the Sundry Debtor account in Synergy. - 5.
-If a payment arrangement cannot be arranged the debtor will be issued a final demand letter giving 60 days to pay the debt in full.
-This letter will also outline the next step being to
+Any such arrangement must be noted on the Debt Collection Register and on the Sundry Debtor account in Synergy.

-- engage a debt collection agency and that the debtor will be liable for any costs of legal proceedings. - 6.
+- 6. If a payment arrangement cannot be arranged the debtor will be issued a final demand letter giving 60 days to pay the debt in full.
+This letter will also outline the next step being to engage a debt collection agency and that the debtor will be liable for any costs of legal proceedings. - 7.
 If a payment arrangement is formally agreed upon but not followed, the Debtors officer will contact the debtor to request make-up payments to ensure the agreement remains valid.
 Should the payment arrangement be broken more than 3 times, the debtor will be issued with a final demand letter giving 60 days to pay the debt in full.
-This letter will also outline the next step being to engage a debt collection agency and that the debtor will be liable for any costs of legal proceedings. - 7.
-If payment is not received in full after the 60 the outstanding debt will be forwarded to a debt collection agency for recovery. - 8.
+This letter will also outline the next step being to engage a debt collection agency and that the debtor will be liable for any costs of legal proceedings. - 8.
+If payment is not received in full after the 60 the outstanding debt will be forwarded to a debt collection agency for recovery. - 9.
 Pending success of the debt collection agency and discussions with the debtor, further action such as cancellation of services, rentals and leases may be requested from Council.